Universal quantum computation via scalable measurement-free error correction: The Bacon-Shor code

 \subsection{Logical \texorpdfstring{$\mathit{CCZ}$}{CCZ}}

-It was shown in Ref.~\cite{yoder2017-baconshor-ccz} that a $m\times m^k$ Bacon-Shor code in the Shor gauge supports a transversal logical $C^k Z_L$---at the price of losing the transversal logical Hadamard.
-In particular, as shown in \cref{fig:transversal-ccz}, the logical $\mathit{CCZ}_L$ between three $3\times 9$ logical qubits is implemented by a \emph{single layer} of 27 physical $\mathit{CCZ}$ gates
+It was shown in Ref.~\cite{yoder2017-baconshor-ccz} that a $m \times m^k$ Bacon-Shor code in the Shor gauge supports a transversal logical $C^k Z_L$, up to a qubit permutation.
+In particular, as shown in \cref{fig:transversal-ccz}, the logical $\mathit{CCZ}_L$ between three $3 \times 9$ logical qubits is implemented by a \emph{single layer} of 27 physical $\mathit{CCZ}$ gates

 where it is assumed that $(i,j)$ indices start from $0$ for ease of notation, and $\oplus$ represents addition modulo $3$.